lham/tonguetwister/README.md

 # TongueTwister

 A file disassembler for programs created in Macromedia Director.
 It is also a decompiler for Lingo bytecode, the script language used in Director.
-Finally, it is also an attempt to document the data format used by Director.
+Finally, it is also an attempt to document the file/data format used by Director.

 The project is initially targeting Macromedia Director version 6.5.

-**The project is still in development**
+**The project is still in development.** For current status see the [wiki](https://github.com/lham/tonguetwister/wiki).

 # Format documentation